Skip to main content

 To control the depth of superscript and subscript independently, provide an array: the first element indicate the maximum depth for subscript and the second element the depth of superscript.
 Thus, a value of [0, 1] would suppress the entry of subscripts, and allow one level of superscripts.

-set scriptDepth(value): void
+set smartFence(value: boolean): void

-set smartSuperscript(value): void
+set smartMode(value: boolean): void

 When true, during text input the field will switch automatically between 'math' and 'text' mode depending on what is typed and the context of the formula.
 If necessary, what was previously typed will be 'fixed' to account for the new info.